On the decomposition into Discrete, type II and type III $C^*$-algebras: Two news looks of discreteness, type and type

-Next, we want to compare discreteness, type $\tw$ and type $\ttr$ with the corresponding properties of $W^*$-algebras.
-These comparisons could be known, but since we do not find them in the literature, we present them in Proposition \ref{prop:RR0} below for later reference.
+We want to compare discreteness, type $\tw$ and type $\ttr$ of $C^*$-algebras with the corresponding properties of $W^*$-algebras.
+These comparisons could be known, but since we do not find them in the literature, we present them in Proposition \ref{prop:RR0}(d) below for later reference.

-Note that this proposition follows from Lemma \ref{lem:finite}(c), the fact that all hereditary $C^*$-subalgebras of a real rank zero $C^*$-algebra are of real rank zero, and the fact that for any $W^*$-algebra $M$ and $p\in \proj(M)$, $pMp$ is finite as a $W^*$-algebra if and only if it is finite as a $C^*$-algebra (this fact follows from \cite[Theorem 3.4]{CP79} and the corresponding fact for finite $W^*$-algebras).

-\begin{prop} Let $A$ be a $C^*$-algebra with real rank zero.
+\begin{prop} Let $A$ be a $C^*$-algebra of real rank zero.

-\smnoind (a) $A$ is discrete (respectively, semi-finite) if and only if every non-zero projection in $A$ dominates a non-zero projection which is an abelian element (respectively, finite in $A$).
+\smnoind (a) $A$ is discrete (respectively, semi-finite) if and only if every non-zero projection in $A$ dominates a non-zero projection that is an abelian element of $A$ (respectively, is finite in $A$).

-\smnoind (b) $A$ is of type $\tw$ if and only if every non-zero projection in $A$ is not abelian but dominates a non-zero projection which is finite in $A$.
+\smnoind (b) $A$ is of type $\tw$ if and only if every non-zero projection in $A$ is not abelian but dominates a non-zero projection that is finite in $A$.

 \smnoind (c) $A$ is of type $\ttr$ if and only if it has no non-zero projection which is finite in $A$.